Where to Try Vegan German Food in Berlin

 Yoyo Foodworld is a fully vegan independent fast food joint in Berlin’s Friedrichshain neighborhood.
 Their German bites aren’t necessarily served the way you might find them in a classic German joint, but that’s part of their charm.
 And hey, tasty’s tasty.

-Here you’ll find a couple variations of Currywurst made with either Beyond Sausage pea protein or Seitan.
+Here you’ll find a couple variations of Currywurst made with either Beyond Sausage or Seitan.
 They also serve Schnitzel (German-Austrian breaded fried meat dish) with fries and salad or in burger form.
 They even have a Bavarian burger which includes some southern Germany inspired ingredients, like Leberkäse (literally cheese liver) which is similar to a thick bologna sausage.
 Don’t worry, it’s really all vegan here.
 You can enjoy your meal with fries and a variety of homemade dips including Remoulade, a French dip similar to tartar sauce that is popular throughout Germany, especially in seaside cities.

 Gärtnerstraße 27 | Friedrichshain